algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 <img src="./Images/Characters.jpg" width="300">

+Each ghost has its own behaviour:

+- Clyde: Chases directly after Pac-Man, but tries to head to his Scatter corner when within an 8-Dot radius of Pac-Man.

+- Blinky: Follows Pac-Man directly during Chase mode, and heads to the upper-right corner during Scatter mode.
+He also has an "angry" mode that is triggered when there are a certain number of dots left in the maze, in this mode, Blinky will chase Pac-Man with an increased speed.

+- Pinky: Chases towards the spot 2 Pac-Dots in front of Pac-Man.
+Due to a bug in the original game's coding, if Pac-Man faces upwards, Pinky's target will be 2 Pac-Dots in front of and 2 to the left of Pac-Man.
+During Scatter mode, she heads towards the upper-left corner.

+- Inky: During Chase mode, his target is a bit complex.
+His target is relative to both Blinky and Pac-Man, where the distance Blinky is from Pinky's target is doubled to get Inky's target.
+He heads to the lower-right corner during Scatter mode.

 ### How to play

 The player, by controlling Pac-Man, has to eat every Pac-dots before one of the ghost catches him.
 If one of the ghost catches him, the player will lose a life and has to continue the level.